opensearch-project/documentation-website/_dashboards/im-dashboards/component-templates.md

 ## Associating component templates with index templates

-To associate a component template to an index template, follow these steps:
+To associate a component template with an index template, follow these steps:

 1. From the **Index Management** navigation menu, select **Templates**.
 1. From the Templates window, select **Create template**.